emilbagirov30/CoinTracker/README.md

 - Glide
 - RecyclerView
 ---
-# MobileUpTest (Test Task for Android Developer Position)
+# CoinTracker (Test Task for Android Developer Position)

 ## Project Description
 MobileUpTest is an Android application designed to display a list of cryptocurrencies and their detailed information using the CoinGecko API.